-Those who have already merged CXM and CCM are enjoying benefits in terms of cross-channel communications that is streamlined, consistent, personalized and relevant across the entire customer journey.
+Those who have already merged CXM and CCM are enjoying benefits in terms of cross-channel communications that are streamlined, consistent, personalized and relevant across the entire customer journey.

-Thus, there is an immediate need for organizations to have a centralized system that can track the customer’s behavior throughout their buying journey.
+Thus, there is an immediate need for organizations to have a centralized customer communications management as a service that can track the customer’s behavior throughout their buying journey.

 With FCI, organizations can deliver amazing customer experiences and manage consistent & continuous information flow throughout their life cycle.

 Now it’s time to think beyond the legacy systems and adopt a holistic approach that empowers your entire customer journey!